-He received Pritzker Architecture Prize in 2009 for this remarkable achievements in design and construction.
+Zumthor LACMA is a well-known project by the Swiss architect.
+He received the Pritzker Architecture Prize in 2009 for his remarkable achievements in design and construction.
 He also won the Gold Medal from RIBA (Royal Institute of British Architects) in the year 2013.

-Peter Zumthor was born on 26th April in 1943 in the city of Basel in Switzerland.
+Peter Zumthor was born on 26 April 1943 in the city of Basel Switzerland.
 His father was a worker in cabinetry and used to make cabinets.
 Peter gained his interest in meticulous details from his father.
 Peter Zumthor has three kids with his wife Annalisa Zumthor.

 Swiss architect Peter Zumthor designed various houses among many other public buildings.
 Some of them were built in solid wood.
 According to him, a building constructed of solid timber feels different from the structures built using plywood, wooden planks and boards.